 To list all files provided by the alsa-lib package, run:

-In YUM-based systems such as RHEL and its clones like CentOS, Scientific Linux, you can find the package that owning a particular file, using the following command:
+In RPM-based systems such as Fedora, RHEL and its clones like CentOS, AlmaLinux and Rocky Linux, you can find the package that owning a particular file, using the following command:

 # rpm -qf /bin/ls coreutils-8.22-18.el7.x86_64